21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 21. Olive Eggers (Dual-Purpose)

-Olive Eggers is an cross breed which is result from mating blue egg layer and a dark brown egg layer.
-However they are not recognized as a chicken breed.
+Olive Eggers is a crossbreed from mating blue and dark brown egg layer chicken breeds.
+However, they are not recognized as a chicken breed.

 Raising and Caring Tips for Cold Hardy Chickens

-Keep your coop dry but not too warm to avoid respiratory infections and other dangerous issues.
-Chickens do not like water or wet, so make sure it is clean and dry at all times.
+Keep your coop dry but warm to avoid respiratory infections and other dangerous issues.
+Chickens do not like water or wet, so ensure it is always clean and dry.

-Make sure all of your chickens are well hydrated before winter starts kicking in.
+Ensure all your chickens are well hydrated before winter starts kicking in.
 Offer water often and keep it clean!

 Lastly, make sure to collect eggs every day.
 Chickens do not like to lay in cold nests, so make sure they are clean and warm for them at all times!